angel-dart/gitbook/Middleware.md

 ```

 ## Global Middleware
-`Routable` instances contain two arrays, `before` and `after`.
+`Routable` instances contain two arrays, `before` and `after` (more info on request lifecycle [here](https://github.com/angel-dart/angel/wiki/Request-Lifecycle)).
 You can add middleware to these to run before and after every requests, respectively.
 This also supports using named middleware, of course.

 ```dart
 app.before.add((req, res) async => res.end());